 Nutrition Stripped is far more than a blog, it’s a way of living.
 As a dietitian nutritionist, I’m here to share how you can take your health to the next level by optimizing the way you think about food and your lifestyle.
-The first step is stripping away all the fluff that surrounds us, not only physically, but with all the wellness confusion out there!
-We’re going back to bare and that’s all we need to feel amazing and radiate our inner health.
+The first step is stripping away all the fluff that surrounds us with all the wellness confusion out there!
+We’re going back to bare, and that’s all we need to feel amazing and radiate our inner health.
 We’re in this together, and guess what?
 There’s a beautiful community we have here, spanning the globe with one universal mission – to feel healthier and happier.
 Green smoothie and Turmeric Milk cheers to THAT!

-Simplicity.
-I want to show you that eating nourishing foods and living a whole-lifestyle can transform your well-being on all levels; nourishing your body from inside your cells so it radiates out.
+It’s all about simplicity.
+I want to show you that eating nourishing foods and living a whole foods lifestyle can transform your wellbeing on all levels, nourishing your body from inside your cells and radiating out.
 That’s some powerful stuff!
-I know what it feels like to be out of balance and like you’re missing the lightness and pep in your step; if I can manifest a healthy life I know you can too.
+I know what it feels like to be out of balance and like you’re missing the lightness and pep in your step.
+If I can manifest a healthy life, I know you can too.
 Plus, I did a lot of the hard work of figuring out tips and tricks so you don’t have to 😉

 I get this question a lot.
-Oddly enough in that order too ha!
 I’m not about singling out one nutrition teaching or getting dogmatic about what “diet” a person follows.
 Straight up, I love food.
-I love the way it nourishes my body, the way it makes me feel, the energy I get to be able to share with you; to the way it connects us as a culture, socially and emotionally at times.
-On the technical side, I stay away from gluten and dairy – they don’t like me that much – and love anything that’s grown from the ground so heaps of dark leafy vegetables, fruit, nuts, legumes, seeds, avocado, and wild caught fish and eggs.
-Of course TEA!
-I love me some hot tea…and chocolate…oh and coconuts, I’m kind of crazy for coconuts.
+I love the way it nourishes my body, the way it makes me feel, the energy I get from whole foods to share with you, and the way it connects us as a culture.
+On the technical side, I stay away from gluten and dairy – they don’t like me that much – and love anything that’s grown from the ground, so heaps of dark leafy vegetables, fruit, nuts, legumes, seeds, avocado, wild caught fish, and eggs.
+And of course TEA!
+I love hot tea…and chocolate…oh and coconuts.

 Whole foods from the earth!
-Whole foods are the best sources of nutrients, antioxidants, fiber, healthy fats, and protein- embrace everything that nature has created from fruits, vegetables, nuts, seeds, avocados, natural plant-based oils (such as coconut oil), “superfoods“, and more.
+Whole foods are the best sources of nutrients, antioxidants, fiber, healthy fats, and protein.
+My advice is to embrace everything that nature has created from fruits, vegetables, nuts, seeds, avocados, natural plant-based oils (such as coconut oil), “superfoods“, and more.
 Eating whole foods is actually pretty fun!
-I like putting healthy twists on traditional meals – some of my favorites are makingnut milks from almonds and cashews, making pasta from zucchini, and even making dessert with sweet potatoes.
-And p.s., you don’t have to change it all overnight, remember it’s a way of living not a silly diet.
+I like putting healthy twists on traditional meals – some of my favorites are making nut milks from almonds and cashews, making pasta from zucchini, and even making dessert with sweet potatoes.
+And p.s., you don’t have to change it all overnight – remember it’s a way of living, not a diet.

 “Foods” that have a longer shelf life than you, such as processed foods and others foods that are inflammation-promoting.
 Here are a couple repeat offenders:

-“Healthy” market items: “fat free”, “low fat”, “reduced sugar”, etc.- these are all still processed foods and be a detective with the ingredients label.
+“Healthy” market items, i.e. “fat free”, “low fat”, “reduced sugar”, etc. These are all processed foods, so be a detective with the ingredients label.
 Most of these items are loaded with artificial sweeteners, preservatives, and food dyes/colorings.